Download the School Brochure

 Dunedin School is a “second chance” school which caters for young people, between the ages of 11 and 18, for whom mainstream schooling has been found to be inappropriate.
 Dunedin provides exceptional teaching services to a small number of educationally fragile and socially vulnerable young people, many of whom have had a fractured learning experience.
 Up to 21 pupils are enrolled at any one time.
 Pupils are referred to Dunedin, in the main, by Educational Psychologists and staff of both state and independent schools in Edinburgh and the Lothians.

 It is central to the Dunedin ethos that, irrespective of a pupil’s previous learning experiences, the individual placed at Dunedin should benefit from tailored teaching in a supportive environment.
 It is a guiding principle of the school that a high priority is placed on meeting the needs of, and nurturing, the individual.
 For this reason, the teachers exercise a more flexible and more mutually collaborative and co-operative way of working than would be the norm in a mainstream school.

-Dunedin aims to provide structured yet flexible learning opportunities tailored to the individual, in a welcoming, sympathetic environment which promotes learning and enables each young person to realise his or her own potential.
+Dunedin endeavours to provide structured yet flexible learning opportunities tailored to the individual, in a welcoming, sympathetic environment which promotes learning and enables each young person to realise his or her own potential.

 The Aims of the School